 About the role:

-For any informal enquires about this post, please contact Ged Brady via email: firstname.lastname@example.org
+For any informal enquiries about this post, please contact: Santiago Zelenay via email: firstname.lastname@example.org.

 Why choose Cancer Research UK Manchester Institute?

-The Cancer Research UK Manchester Institutehttp://www.cruk.manchester.ac.uk an Institute of The University of Manchester http://www.manchester.ac.uk, is a world-leading centre for excellence in cancer research.
-The Institute is core funded by Cancer Research UK http://(www.cancerresearchuk.org the largest independent cancer research organisation in the world.
-They are currently situated at the internationally-renowned life sciences campus at Alderley Park in Cheshire England, 15 miles from Manchester, a vibrant and dynamic city surrounded by beautiful countryside.
+The Cancer Research UK Manchester Institute (www.cruk.manchester.ac.uk), an Institute of The University of Manchester (www.manchester.ac.uk), is a world-leading centre for excellence in cancer research.
+The Institute is core funded by Cancer Research UK (www.cancerresearchuk.org), the largest independent cancer research organisation in the world.
+We are currently situated at the Manchester Cancer Research Centre (MCRC) in South Manchester and at the internationally renowned life sciences campus at Alderley Park in Cheshire England, 15 miles from Manchester, a vibrant and dynamic city surrounded by beautiful countryside.

 How to apply?

-To apply for this position please visit their website: http://www.cruk.manchester.ac.uk
+To apply for this position please visit our website: http://www.cruk.manchester.ac.uk/Opportunities/Opportunities-Home